Particular/docs.particular.net/servicecontrol/configure-ravendb-location.md

 ---
 title: RavenDB Embedded Location
 summary: Increase space for monitored data by configuring ServiceControl to save data in a location other than the default
-reviewed: 2023-07-08
+reviewed: 2024-06-04
 ---

-Each ServiceControl service stores its data in a RavenDB embedded database.
-The location of the database is set at install time.
+Each ServiceControl service stores its data in a RavenDB embedded database server.
+The location of the data is set at install time.

 To see the current database location, open ServiceControl Management and view the location listed in the instance details.

 ![](managementutil-instance-datapath.png 'width=500')

-### Setting a different location for the RavenDB embedded database
+### Setting a different data location for the RavenDB embedded server

 ServiceControl Management does not provide a means of moving the ServiceControl database.
 To move the database to a different disk location, follow this process: